, ,

 Health and wellness is becoming increasingly important – and supportive fitness instructors play a big part in that.
 Becoming a fitness instructor gives you the chance to inspire others and promote healthier lifestyles.

-Catherine from Women Gone Strong knows how rewarding working in fitness can be – even if it doesn’t always come easy.
+Catherine from Women Gone Strong knows how rewarding working in fitness can be.

 Catherine says: “Being a coach is something that comes easy to me – but being a business owner most definitely doesn’t.
 Wearing all the hats as a solo entrepreneur is definitely what I found the most challenging.
 But I’ve learnt so much about how to run a business, understanding financial reports, and making management decisions.”